Table of contents

 • “category”: “parking”; “subCategory”: “bike_parking”: currently constant fields.

-In the future, we expect that the fields “id”, “type”, “geometry”, “name” remain unchanged, while other properties can be empty (zero) or non-existent, and new properties can be added.
+In the future, we expect that the fields “id”, “type”, “geometry”, “name” remain unchanged, while other properties can be empty (null) or absent, and new properties can be added.

-The following code shows an example with a single bicycle parking space for illustration purposes.
+The code below shows an example with a single bicycle parking space for illustrative purposes.
 Ultimately, the data feed itself should be considered for the actual structure and properties.

 {